eendroroy/alien/README.md

 ## License

-The project is available as open source under the terms of the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).
+The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).